 Central nervous system disorders that affect the brain stem (eg, stroke Overview of Stroke Strokes are a heterogeneous group of disorders involving sudden, focal interruption of cerebral blood flow that causes neurologic deficit.
 Strokes can be Ischemic (80%), typically resulting... read more , infection, tumor) can cause hypoventilation.
 Disorders that increase intracranial pressure usually cause hyperventilation initially, but hypoventilation may develop if the brain stem is compressed.

-In December 2019, the US Food and Drug Administration (FDA) issued a warning that gabapentinoids (gabapentin, pregabalin) may cause serious breathing difficulties in patients using opioids and other drugs that depress the CNS, those who have underlying respiratory impairment such as patients with chronic obstructive pulmonary disease Chronic Obstructive Pulmonary Disease (COPD) Chronic obstructive pulmonary disease (COPD) is airflow limitation caused by an inflammatory response to inhaled toxins, often cigarette smoke.
-Alpha-1 antitrypsin deficiency and various occupational... read more (COPD), or older patients.
+Gabapentinoids (gabapentin, pregabalin) may cause serious breathing difficulties in patients using opioids and other drugs that depress the CNS, older patients, or patients who have underlying respiratory impairment such as patients with chronic obstructive pulmonary disease Chronic Obstructive Pulmonary Disease (COPD) Chronic obstructive pulmonary disease (COPD) is airflow limitation caused by an inflammatory response to inhaled toxins, often cigarette smoke.
+Alpha-1 antitrypsin deficiency and various occupational... read more (COPD).

-CNS depression due to severe hypoglycemia or hypotension ultimately compromises respiratory effort.
+Metabolic disorders that cause CNS depression due to severe hypoglycemia or hypotension ultimately compromise respiratory effort.